braddmg/Metagenomics/README.md

 done
 ```
 ## Detecting antibiotic resistance genes (ARGs)
-We can detect ARgs from fasta files with [ABRicate](https://github.com/tseemann/abricate)
+We can detect ARGs from fasta files with [ABRicate](https://github.com/tseemann/abricate)
-In this example we employ the [CARD](https://card.mcmaster.ca) database, but you can find many different databases in the ABRicate tool.
+In this example, we employ the [CARD](https://card.mcmaster.ca) database, ABRicate supports several other databases.

 ```bash
 for i in `ls -1 *.fa | sed 's/.fa//'`